microsoft/GraphEngine/doc/TSL/tsl-basics.md

     server.RegisterCommunicationModule<my_module>();
 ```

-In this way, a client that understands the protocols of `my_module`
+In this way, a client that understands the protocols defined in `my_module`
 can talk to the server.

 ### Attributes